cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

   will be hardcoded in the application logic.
 - [[2](#internal-data-structures)] There will be one CList per lane.
 - [[3](#configuration)] All lanes will share the same mempool configuration.
-- [[4](#adding-transactions-to-the-mempool)] On a CheckTx request, the application will optionally return a lane for the transaction.
+- [[4](#adding-transactions-to-the-mempool)] When validating a transaction via CheckTx, the application will optionally return a lane for the transaction.
-- [[5](#reaping-transactions-for-creating-blocks)] Transactions will be reaped from higher-priority lanes first, in FIFO order.
+- [[5](#reaping-transactions-for-creating-blocks)] Transactions will be reaped from higher-priority lanes first, preserving the FIFO ordering.
-- [[6](#transaction-dissemination)] We will continue to use the current P2P channel for disseminating transactions, and then will implement the logic for selecting the order in which to send transactions in the mempool.
+- [[6](#transaction-dissemination)] We will continue to use the current P2P channel for disseminating transactions, and we will implement in the mempool the logic for selecting the order in which to send transactions.

 ### Lanes definition and initialization